algo-cancer/CAMMiQ/README.md

 **_To cite CAMMiQ, please mention_ https://www.biorxiv.org/content/10.1101/2020.06.12.149245v2**

 ### How to install CAMMiQ?
-Dependencies: Though several scripts (to compile the code and download the database) are written using the Bash shell and python, our core programs to build the index and query the set of reads are written in C++11, and need to be compiled using a relatively recent version (The current build of CAMMiQ was tested with version 5.2.0) of gcc that will support C++11.
+**Dependencies**: Though several scripts (to compile the code and download the database) are written using the Bash shell and python, our core programs to build the index and query the set of reads are written in C++11, and need to be compiled using a relatively recent version (The current build of CAMMiQ was tested with version 5.2.0) of gcc that will support C++11.
 Multithreading is handled using pthread and [OpenMP](https://en.wikipedia.org/wiki/OpenMP).

 In addition, you'll need the following components to compile the sources:
 * https://github.com/jlabeit/parallel-divsufsort which constructs suffix arrays in a parallelized and lightweight fashion.